godotengine/godot-docs/tutorials/3d/using_gridmaps.rst

   that will be painted on the Z-axis.
 This will also rotate selected areas if they are being moved.
-- **Change Grid Floor**: Adjusts what floor is currently being worked on, can be changed with the arrows or typing
+- **Change Grid Floor**: Adjusts what floor is currently being worked on, can be changed with the arrows or typing or with ctrl-scroll
 - **Filter Meshes**: Used to search for a specific mesh in the bottom panel.
 - **Zoom**: Controls the zoom level on meshes in the bottom panel.
 - **Layout toggles**: These two buttons toggle between different layouts for meshes